devenes/python-web-test/README.md

 ## :memo: License ##

-This project is under license from MIT.
-For more details, see the [LICENSE](LICENSE.md) file.
+This project is under license from [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0.html).
+For more details, see the [LICENSE](LICENSE) file.

 Made with :heart: by <a href="https://github.com/devenes" target="_blank">devenes</a>